GoogleCloudPlatform/nodejs-docs-samples/cloud-sql/mysql/mysql/README.md

 [create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

 1. Create a 2nd Gen Cloud SQL Instance by following these [instructions](https://cloud.google.com/sql/docs/mysql/create-instance).
-Note the connection string, database user, and database password that you create.
+Note the instance connection name, database user, and database password that you create.

 1. Create a database for your application by following these